2002 Quarter Value Checker: Errors List, “D”, “S”, “P” Mint Mark Worth

 2002 Tennessee Quarter Value

-The 2002 Tennessee Quarter celebrates the state’s musical heritage with three instruments: a fiddle for East Tennessee’s Appalachian roots, a guitar for Nashville’s country tradition, and a trumpet for West Tennessee’s blues.
-A notable quirk distinguishes the design—one guitar string vanishes as it crosses the sound hole, an unintended detail present on every coin.
+The 2002 Tennessee Quarter celebrates the state’s musical heritage with three instruments: a fiddle for East Tennessee’s Appalachian roots, a guitar for Nashville’s country tradition, and a trumpet for West Tennessee’s blues legacy.
+The designer was Donna Weaver, working from the state’s selected design concept.

-High-grade examples from Philadelphia and Denver mints in MS66 condition typically trade around $12, while MS68 pieces command $22 from Philadelphia and $70 from Denver.
-Philadelphia also produced MS69 specimens valued at $215, representing the finest regular strikes available to collectors.
+High-grade examples from Philadelphia and Denver in MS66 condition typically trade around $12, while MS68 pieces command $22 from Philadelphia and $70 from Denver.
+Philadelphia produced MS69 specimens valued at approximately $215, representing the finest regular strikes available to collectors.

 2002-P Tennessee Quarter Price/Grade Chart